Fahrenberg/smap/README.md

 Reads file from \<image-file-path\>
 and extracts GPS coordinates.<br>
-Returns either URL string for the selected map typo or opens the location in the default browser.<br>
+Returns either URL string for the selected map type or opens the location in the default browser.<br>
 <br>
 Default is printing URL for Swiss Topo (-o=swiss).